 - Planning of the project week by the school

 - Forwarding of the concept to the school board

 - Application and sending of the application form by the school board via e-mail to the responsible government.

 - Approval by the government

-- Implementation of the project weeks (preferably five continuous days during the school year, alternatively divided into two parts) in all classes of a grade level determined by the school management (grades 1 - 9).
+- Implementation of the project week (preferably five continuous days during the school year, alternatively divided into two parts) in all classes of a grade level determined by the school management (grades 1 - 4 or 5 - 9).

-- Forwarding of information on the successful implementation of the project weeks from the schools to the school board for the preparation of the proof of use by the school board; sending of the proof of use by mail within six months after the end of the approval period.
+- Forwarding of information on the successful implementation of the project weeks from the schools to the school authorities for the preparation of the proof of use by the school authorities; dispatch of the proof of use by mail within six months after the end of the approval period.

 - After presentation of the confirmation of use, the government initiates the payment of the grant amount to the school board (possibility of applying for partial payment if expenses exceeding 50% of the grant amount are documented).

-Click on "Further links" to call up information on processing (collection of previous letters from the ministries of education and checklists with important information on processing, etc.).
+Click on "Further links" to access information on the implementation (collection of previous letters from the Ministry of Education and checklists with important information on the implementation, etc.) and forms.
 Please note the different procedures for governmental and non-governmental schools (municipal schools and private alternative schools) before planning and implementing the project weeks and calling up your available budget.
 This will help you avoid possible inquiries by the governments and delays in the payment of invoices.